cscart/docs/author_guide.rst

 Read more about named links in the `reStructuredText primer <http://sphinx-doc.org/rest.html>`_.

-Paths, URls, and Code Samples
+Paths, URLs, and Code Samples
 -----------------------------

 Paths